kuldeepsinghkarki/starwars/README.md

 4. Port forward to 8080 for this service. kubectl port-forward service/starwarservices 8080:8080
 5. Use **minkibe dashboard** commmand to see minikube dashboard.
+6. Please use following command after downloading docker image of this app from dockerhub if not using minikube docker run -p8080:8080 --name services kuldeepsinghkarki/starwarservices